euphroshub/euphros-website/README.md

 ** Still under construction, wanted to see how it rendered live on github pages **

+Working right now to fix the horizontal overflow... updates to come.

 Some pages are missing right now, and the text is not corrected at all for now, might be up or down depending if i am working on it right now or not.

 I am also working on a french version since i am based in quebec, Canada.